Imposter-rk/amazon-sales-analytics-dashboard/README.md

 The dataset was obtained from **Kaggle** and used for educational and portfolio analysis.

-> The original dataset source and attribution will be added once the specific Kaggle dataset is identified.

 ## 🤖 AI Assistance

 AI tools were used as a supporting resource during the development of this project, including assistance with analysis, problem-solving, and project documentation.
 The dashboard, data preparation, and final visualizations were developed and reviewed by the project author.